kan01234/design-patterns/iterator-pattern/README.md

 # iterator-pattern
-Project of eample of iterator pattern implement by Java.
+Project of example of iterator pattern implement by Java.

 ## What is iterator pattern
 provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation